-Roger McKinney has been pastor of Hiram Christian Church (Disciples of Christ) in Hiram, Ohio for six years.
+Roger McKinney is the pastor of Disciples Christian Church in Cleveland Heights, OH, after serving six years as the pastor of Hiram Christian Church (Disciples of Christ) in Hiram, Ohio for six years.
 He was Associate Regional Minister with the Christian Church in Ohio (Disciples of Christ) from 1997 - 2005.
 He has served congregations in Kent and Wauseon, Ohio and Garland, Texas.
 He received a Bachelor of Music from Bowling Green State University in 1978 and a Master of Divinity from Brite Divinity School, Texas Christian University in 1981.

 He and wife Gail have three adult children, including a son with Autism who lives with them.
 Roger has been instrumental in helping to develop the Hiram Farm Living and Learning Community, a church-related non-profit that provides meaningful work and community support to persons with Autism.

 Linda Parker is a third generation Disciple.
 She grew up in Texas, attended Texas Christian University, Vanderbilt Divinity School, and received a Doctor of Ministry degree in 2001 from Drew University Divinity School.
 She has served churches in Iowa, Virginia, Tennessee and Indiana.

 Linda is fascinated with understanding the Sabbath.
 Her Doctoral project focused on helping congregation members understand and experience the Sabbath.
 When celebrating the Sabbath, we slow down enough to see God's spirit in all things.
 All of life is recognized as sacred.

 Linda has served as Senior Minister of East Side Christian Church in Evansville, IN since December, 2001.
 She volunteers at the local public radio station reading the newspaper for the sight impaired.

 She has two grown children, is an avid reader and collects her thoughts in journals.